| Title: | Interactive Structural Equation Modeling (SEM) and Multi-Group Path Diagrams |

 Numeric.
 Adjusts the size of the points relative to the plot.
 Default is |

-library(ggplot2) points_data <- data.frame( x = 20, y = 20, shape = 'rectangle', color = '#D0C5ED', size = 50, border_color = '#9646D4', border_width = 2, alpha = 1, width_height_ratio = 1.6, orientation = 45, lavaan = FALSE, lavaan = FALSE, network = FALSE, locked = FALSE ) p <- ggplot() draw_points(p, points_data, zoom_level = 1.2) + scale_x_continuous(limits = c(0,50)) + scale_y_continuous(limits = c(0,50))
+library(ggplot2) points_data <- data.frame( x = 0, y = 0, shape = 'square', color = '#1262B3', size = 12, border_color = '#FFFFFF', border_width = 1, alpha = 1, width_height_ratio = 1.6, orientation = 0, lavaan = FALSE, network = FALSE, locked = FALSE, group = 1 ) p <- ggplot() p + draw_points(points_data, zoom_level = 1.2) + scale_x_continuous(limits = c(0,50)) + scale_y_continuous(limits = c(0,50))library(ggplot2) points_data <- data.frame( x = 0, y = 0, shape = 'square', color = '#1262B3', size = 12, border_color = '#FFFFFF', border_width = 1, alpha = 1, width_height_ratio = 1.6, orientation = 0, lavaan = FALSE, network = FALSE, locked = FALSE, group = 1 ) p <- ggplot() p + draw_points(points_data, zoom_level = 1.2) + scale_x_continuous(limits = c(0,50)) + scale_y_continuous(limits = c(0,50))

 A function to calculate the range of x- and y- axes.